floragunncom/search-guard-docs/internalusers.md

 ## Generating hashed passwords

 The password hash is a salted bcrypt hash of your cleartext password.
-You can use the `hasher.sh` script that is shipped with Search Guard to generate them:
+You can use the `hash.sh` script that is shipped with Search Guard to generate them.
+You may need to `chmod` the script first.

-``plugins/search-guard-2/tools/hasher.sh -p mycleartextpassword``
+``plugins/search-guard-5/tools/hash.sh -p mycleartextpassword``

 ## Configuration